 Unlike more standardized nanofacturing systems, which perform the majority of their operations within a self-contained vacuum or inert gas environment, a bioforge must operate with an internal workspace maintained at temperatures, pressures, and gas mixtures conducive to the health and well-being of living cells and complex organisms which must be kept operational and in good health even while their construction is going on.
 This has the effect of slowing bioforge operations considerably, often to only a tenth of the production speed of most nanoforge systems.
-However, larger 'professional grade' units will often employ high efficiency cooling systems which increase production speed to approximately 1/3 that of equivalent capacity nanoforge systems (while also increasing their dimensions by an equal amount).
+Larger 'industrial grade' units will often employ high efficiency cooling systems which increase production speed to approximately 1/3 that of equivalent capacity nanoforge systems at the cost of greater size (for large living organisms however synthesis times are on par or worse than specialised engenerators).
 Most bioforges can configure their interior manufacturing spaces to operate as either a single volume or as an entire array of subdivided cells, each nurturing a separate lifeform or separate components of a lifeform which are grown together as nanofacturing progresses.

 Bioforges are often used in combination with a genestick, and are generally subject to similar rules and regulations regarding their use.